govuk-one-login/mobile-ios-networking/README.md

 ### How to use the Network Client

 To use the `NetworkClient` first make sure your module or app has a dependency on `Networking` and the file has an import for `Networking`.
 Then initialise an instance of `NetworkClient` and create a URLRequest.
-Then make the network request using the `makeReqest` method.
+Then make the network request using the `makeRequest` method.

 ```swift
 import Networking